How AI Agents Differ from Traditional Software

 - The instructions given to the AI tell it to trust portal links only from IT's Approved Vendor Registry.

-- The registry is an editable table — anyone with vendor access can submit entries through the public vendor-registration process.
+- The registry is an editable table, so anyone with vendor access can submit entries through the public vendor-registration process.

 Attacker

-- SP1 (an attack where a vendor table is quietly altered): The attacker fills out the public vendor-registration form and adds a malicious portal link to the registry as a clean entry — real company domain, verified today.
+- SP1 (an attack where a vendor table is quietly altered): The attacker fills out the public vendor-registration form and adds a malicious portal link to the registry as a clean entry, using a real company domain, verified today.

 - Nothing looks wrong.